chzjuou/chzjuou.github.io/content/publication/conference-paper/index.md

 url_source: ''
 url_video: ''

+# Associated Projects (optional).
+#   Associate this publication with one or more of your projects.
+#   Simply enter your project's folder or file name without extension.
+#   E.g. `internal-project` references `content/project/internal-project/index.md`.
+#   Otherwise, set `projects: []`.
+projects: []

 ---

 {{% callout note %}}
-Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
 {{% /callout %}}

 {{% callout note %}}
-Create your slides in Markdown - click the _Slides_ button to check out the example.
+Create your slides in Markdown - click the *Slides* button to check out the example.
 {{% /callout %}}